-- ✓ Keep work area clean, tidy and free from unrelated materials.
-Also ensure that the work area has adequate lighting and that a fire extinguisher is at hand. - □ WARNING!
+- Locate welder in a suitable work area.
+Ensure that the area has adequate ventilation as welding fumes can be harmful. - Keep work area clean, tidy and free from unrelated materials.
+Also ensure the working area has adequate lighting and that a fire extinguisher is at hand. - WARNING!
 Use welding head shield to protect eyes and avoid exposing skin to ultraviolet rays given off by electric arc.
-Wear safety welding gauntlets. - Remove ill fitting clothing, remove ties, watches, rings and other loose jewellery and contain long hair. - ✓ Ensure that the workpiece is correctly secured before operating the welder. - ✓ Avoid unintentional contact with workpiece.
+Wear safety welding gauntlets. - Remove ill fitting clothing, remove ties, watches, rings and other loose jewellery and contain long hair. - Ensure the workpiece is correctly secured before welding. - Avoid unintentional contact with the workpiece.
 Accidental or uncontrolled use of the torch may be dangerous and will wear the nozzle. - Keep unauthorised persons away from the work area.
-Any persons working within the area must wear protective head shield and gloves. - ✓ Operators must receive adequate training before using the welder. - ✓ Stand correctly, keeping a good footing and balance, and ensure that the floor is not slippery.
-Wear non-slip shoes. - Turn voltage switch to OFF when not in use. - DO NOT operate the welder if it or its cables are damaged and DO NOT attempt to fit any unapproved torch or other parts to the welder unit. - DO NOT get welder wet or use in damp or wet locations or areas where there is condensation. - DANGER!
-DO NOT weld near inflammable materials, solids, liquids, or gases, and DO NOT weld containers or pipes which have held flammable materials or gases, liquids or solids.
-Avoid operating on materials cleaned with chlorinated solvents or near such solvents. - DO NOT stand welder on a metal workbench, car bodywork or similar object. - DO NOT touch any live metal parts of the torch or electrode while the machine is switched on. - DO NOT pull the welder by the cable or the torch and DO NOT bend or strain cables. - Protect cables from sharp or abrasive items and DO NOT stand on them.
+Any persons working within the area must wear a protective head shield and gloves. - \checkmark Operators must receive adequate training before using the welder. - Stand correctly keeping a good footing and balance, ensure the floor is not slippery and wear non-slip shoes. - DO NOT operate the welder if it or the cables are damaged. - DO NOT attempt to fit any unapproved torches or other components to the welder. - DO NOT get welder wet or use in damp or wet locations or areas where there is condensation. - ▲ DANGER!
+DO NOT weld near flammable solids, liquids or gases and DO NOT weld containers or pipes which have held flammable materials.
+Avoid welding materials which have been cleaned with chlorinated solvents or welding near such solvents. - × DO NOT stand welder on a metal workbench, car bodywork or similar. - DO NOT touch any live metal parts of the torch or electrode while the machine is switched on. - DO NOT pull the welder by the cable, or the torch.
+Protect cables from sharp or abrasive items.
+DO NOT bend, strain or stand on cables or leads.
 Protect from heat.
 Long lengths of slack must be gathered and neatly coiled.
-DO NOT place cables where they could endanger other people. - DO NOT touch the torch or workpiece immediately after welding as they will be very hot.
-Allow to cool. - PO NOT operate welder while under the influence of drugs, alcohol or intoxicating medication, or if tired. - ✓ When not in use store the welder in a safe, dry, childproof area.
+DO NOT place cables where they endanger others. - DO NOT touch the torch or workpiece immediately after welding as they will be very hot.
+Allow to cool. - DO NOT operate welder while under the influence of drugs, alcohol or intoxicating medication, or if tired. - \checkmark When not in use store the welder in a safe, dry, childproof area.